roberto-mardeni/vsonline/vs-online/how-to/browser.md

 ![Create environment in Visual Studio Code](../images/create-env-vso-01.png)

-COmplete the form to provide an environment name, path to Git repository (optional), auto-suspend settings, and an instance type.
+Complete the form to provide an environment name, path to Git repository (optional), auto-suspend settings, and an instance type.

 ![Create environment in Visual Studio Code](../images/create-env-vso-02.png)